 Senator Sandra Pappas represents District 65 in St. Paul.
 Born in Hibbing, Pappas completed her undergraduate studies at Metropolitan State University in St. Paul, where she is former adjunct faculty.
 She also has an MPA degree from Harvard’s Kennedy School of Government.

 First elected in 1985 to represent District 65B in the House of Representatives, Pappas was later elected in 1990 to the Senate, where she has served since.
+She is chair of the Capital Investment Committee and serves on the Finance Committee, Judiciary and Public Safety Committee, and Labor Committee.

 In addition to her legislative duties, Pappas is Vice President of Women Legislators’ Lobby, a project of women’s action for new directions, and serves on the advisory committee for the Office on the Economic Status of Women and the board of World Without Genocide.
 Previously, she served as a member of the Legislative Commission to End Poverty in Minnesota by 2020, as treasurer of the World Hellenic Inter-Parliamentary Association and as chair of the Social Justice Committee at Congregation Shir Tikvah Synagogue.
+She is a co-founder of Forward Global Women, an NGO that convenes and trains women leaders and peacebuilders in the Middle East and North Africa.